ALIENATION OF AFFECTION

 Defending alienation of affection claims.

-We have more than 30 years experience in defending alienation of affection claims.
+We have over 30 years of experience defending alienation of affection claims.

-The plaintiff must prove: (1) that the defendant engaged in wrongful conduct; (2) that the plaintiff suffered loss of affection or consortium; and (3) that the defendant’s conduct was the cause of the loss.
-Wrongful conduct may be established through evidence of persuasion, enticement, or inducement by the defendant.
+The plaintiff must prove (1) that the defendant engaged in wrongful conduct, (2) that the plaintiff suffered loss of affection or consortium, and (3) that the defendant’s conduct was the cause of the loss.
+Wrongful conduct may be established through evidence of the defendant’s persuasion, enticement, or inducement.

 Recoverable Damages.